Chart Color Schemes

 Cloncurry features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 64.2% of all households, including 28.1% couples with children, 24.0% couples without children, and 10.4% single parent families.
+Family households comprise 64.2% of all households, including 28.1% couples with children, 24.0% couples without children, and 10.4% single parent families.
 Non-family households account for the remaining 35.8%, with lone person households at 32.3% and group households comprising 3.3%.
-The median household size is 2.5 people, aligning with the average in the Rest of Qld.
+The median household size is 2.5 people, which matches the Regional Queensland average.

 Frequently Asked Questions - Households